M.Sc./Postgraduate Diploma in Pharmaceutical Manufacturing Technology

 Should you have any queries or difficulties, please call or e-mail the office and we will do our best to resolve any issues (contact details below).

 The link to the School of Pharmacy & Pharmaceutical Sciences courses is located at the bottom of the ‘Health Sciences’ section - click on this for the list of postgraduate courses in the School.
-Applications are accepted from May onwards for a January start the following year.
+Applications are accepted from May-Oct for a January start the following year.

 Note: For this course, company references replace the requirement for academic references.
 Applicants should therefore inform their referee that a general reference is required, including the suitability of the applicant for the qualification.
 This may be done on the academic reference form which is automatically e-mailed to nominated referees or referees may prefer to write a letter of reference and upload it instead.